Your Brain Could Be Sabotaging Your New Year’s Resolution

 The most obvious reason why resolutions fail is that we simply choose goals that aren’t easy to keep.

 Another resolution trap is in the psychology behind setting goals.
-Simply put, making a goal feels good, but working towards that goal…well, that doesn’t feel as good.
+Simply put, making a goal feels good, but actually doing the work to achieve that goal…well, that doesn’t feel as good.

 When you think to yourself, “This year, I’m going to eat healthier,” you feel good about yourself.
-You feel motivated and even get a sense of accomplishment just by thinking about eating healthier; setting a goal satisfies our need for instant gratification.
+You feel motivated and even get a sense of accomplishment just by thinking about eating healthier.
+This is because setting a goal satisfies our need for instant gratification.
 But when that craving for pizza strikes and you’ve resolved to not give in, that’s when the real work starts.

 New year’s resolutions also have to go up against a very strong force – habit.

-Breaking a habit can feel impossible because we have to actually change our brain structure to change our habits.
+Breaking a habit can feel impossible because we have to actually change our brain structure in order to change our habits.

 The neurons in our brains work together to form connections over time.
 When we repeatedly perform a task, those connections get stronger and stronger, forming a habit.
 Ever try to turn on your bedroom light during a power outage?
 You know you can’t turn on your light, but your hand reaches for the switch anyway because that neural connection has become very strong.

-According to Popular Science Magazine, acknowledging this connection is the first step in changing habits.
+According to research, acknowledging this connection is the first step in changing habits.
 When you understand what’s going on in your brain, you have a better shot at controlling it.

-Another tip from Popular Science, is to take a cue from the ancient practice of mindfulness.
+Another tip is to take a cue from the ancient practice of mindfulness.
 The basic concept here is to try to disassociate any negative emotions from the new habit you want to create, and instead see things through an unbiased lens.

 Keep in mind, strong habits (like not working out) will be difficult to break.
 Mindfulness can help, but that too will take time to perfect.
 Be patient with yourself and make sure your resolution follows these guidelines to set yourself up for success.